-Pacific Rim Report, the Center for the Pacific Rim's occasional papers series, provides a forum for the discussion of significant topics and issues, presenting critical issues facing the Pacific Rim to a wide international audience and to domestic leaders in business, public policy, and academia.
+Pacific Rim Report, the Center for Asia Pacific Studies' occasional papers series, provides a forum for the discussion of significant topics and issues, presenting critical issues facing the Pacific Rim to a wide international audience and to domestic leaders in business, public policy, and academia.

 Many Pacific Rim Reports are still available in printed form; please feel free to request those that interest you.
 If you would like to subscribe to the print version of the Report, please sign up here.